utkuufuk/learn-cuda/programming-guide/guide.md

 Reading from write-combining memory from the host is prohibitively slow, so write-combining memory should in general be used for memory that the host only write  to.

 ### Mapped Memory
 A block of page-locked host memory can also be mapped into the address space of the device by passing flag `cudaHostAllocMapped` to `cudaHostAlloc()` or by passing flag `cudaHostRegisterMapped` to `cudaHostRegister()`.
 Such a block has therefore in general two addresses: one in host memory that is returned by `cudaHostAlloc()` or `malloc()`, and one in device memory that can be retrieved using `cudaHostGetDevicePointer()` and then used to access the block from within a kernel.
-The only exception is for pointers allocated with `cudaHostAlloc()` and when a unified address space is used for the host and the device.
+The only exception is for pointers allocated with `cudaHostAlloc()` and when a [unified virtual address space](#unified-virtual-address-space) is used for the host and the device.

 Accessing host memory directly from within a kernel has several advantages:

 * There is no need to allocate a block in device memory and copy data between this block and the block in host memory; data transfers are implicitly performed as needed by the kernel;

-* There is no need to use streams to overlap data transfers with kernel execution; the kernel-originated data transfers automatically overlap with kernel execution.
+* There is no need to use [streams](#streams) to overlap data transfers with kernel execution; the kernel-originated data transfers automatically overlap with kernel execution.

-Since mapped page-locked memory is shared between host and device however, the application must synchronize memory accesses using streams or events to avoid any potential *read-after-write*, *write-after-read*, or *write-after-write* hazards.
+Since mapped page-locked memory is shared between host and device however, the application must synchronize memory accesses using streams or events (see [Asynchronous Concurrent Execution](#asynchronous-concurrent-execution)) to avoid any potential *read-after-write*, *write-after-read*, or *write-after-write* hazards.

 To be able to retrieve the device pointer to any mapped page-locked memory, page-locked memory mapping must be enabled by calling `cudaSetDeviceFlags()` with the `cudaDeviceMapHost` flag before any other CUDA call is performed.
 Otherwise, `cudaHostGetDevicePointer()` will return an error.

 `cudaHostGetDevicePointer()` also returns an error if the device does not support mapped page-locked host memory.
 Applications may query this capability by checking the `canMapHostMemory` device property (see Device Enumeration), which is equal to 1 for devices that support mapped page-locked host memory.

-Note that atomic functions operating on mapped page-locked memory are not atomic from the point of view of the host or other devices.
+Note that [atomic functions](#atomic-functions) operating on mapped page-locked memory are not atomic from the point of view of the host or other devices.

 ## Asynchronous Concurrent Execution
 CUDA exposes the following operations as independent tasks that can operate